cgreger/GW2Auxiliary/README.md

 GW2 Auxiliary will make crafting recipes easy to view and track.
 Keeping to a smaller scope it will feature:
 * An intuitive recipe viewer with hierarchical dropdowns.
-* Easy to view item details.
+* Easy to view item armorDetails.
 * User accounts to track item completion based on the user's current game inventory.

 I have many more features I want to add, but this project will be focused on the 3 goals listed above.